SharePoint/sp-dev-docs/docs/general-development/powerpoint-automation-services-in-sharepoint.md

 3. After waiting one minute for the conversion process to run, navigate to the Shared Documents folder in the SharePoint site, and refresh the page.
 The document library now contains a new PowerPoint document, Pres1.pptx.

-PowerPoint Automation Services on SharePoint Server 2013 provides businesses with advanced capabilities for managing their presentation files.
+PowerPoint Automation Services on SharePoint provides businesses with advanced capabilities for managing their presentation files.
 This high-performance solution allows scalable, server-side presentation manipulation and generation, as a batch or on-demand.